yinghaoawang/Chatter/notes/project-structure-notes.md

 They provided a script to find TODOs so other people can work on the project.
 Only thing they ask of is follow coding conventions, and to document any code written.

-### Static, Shared, and Server directories
-The static directory contains files to be run on the client.
+### Directories
+- public/ Client side code.
 It is static on express

-The server directory contains files to be run on the server
+- lib/ Js files to be used in server.js

-The shared directory contains files that may be run on both the client and the server.
+- shared/ Files that may be run on both the client and the server.
 It is static on express
+- views/ View files using their respective templating engine
+- tests/ Ideally, should be unit testing files
+- externs/ "Provides [module] externs for the project when compiling with Google's Closure Compiler"